arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

   The **Input Trigger word** will trigger the device, to let the board know that you are going to say a command after that.
   ![Cyberon Adding the Input trigger](assets/newProjectTrigger.png)
 * Add the **Command** list.
-  This commands will be used to do tasks on your sketch, for example if you have a command which is "Play", afterwards you will be able to get that command and proceed with some job inside the sketch easily.
+  These commands will be used to do tasks on your sketch for example if you have a command which is "Play", later you will be able to get that command and proceed with some job inside the sketch easily.
   ![Cyberon Adding the Command list](assets/newProjectCommands.png)
-* The next step is to confirm the data that we have wrote, you can click **Next** to finish.
+* The next step is to confirm the data that we have written, you can click **Next** to finish.

-At the end you will see all the configuration that you have set, check it out and see if there is something wrong, you are on time to go back and fix it.
+At the end you will see all the configurations that you have set, check it out and see if there is something wrong, you are on time to go back and fix it.

 ![Cyberon finishing model configuration](assets/newProjectFinish.png)

-Once everything is checked, click **Confirm** and you will get the model header file (model.h), you will need to copy it onto your sketch folder in order to access it.
+Once everything is checked, click **Confirm** and you will get the model header file (`model.h`), you will need to copy it onto your sketch folder to access it.

 You will now get some files on your e-mail address, download them.